RobMeades/FrontGardenRailway/README.md

 `.stl` exports of all components are provided but if you modify any of them you will need to re-export from Blender at a Blender scale factor of 30.48.
 The mould should be printed with no supports, 5% in-fill and at maximum print speed in any filament you like (PLA will probably be cheapest).

 See [here](https://www.meades.org/railways/garden/garden.html#Woodland_Path) for the moulding process.

+## `signs.blend`
+The signs used around the railway (with `signs*.stl` exports at 30.48 scale), best printed on a resin printer (they really need the resolution), fast speed (since there is no particular vertical detail), no pads or supports required, in a white or creamy-coloured resin.
+The raised portions should be picked out in black or red or whatever to form the text and any outlines.

+Note that resin will be affected by UV, becoming brittle, but that shouldn't be a huge problem for signage, since it bears no load, and clear UV blocking varnishes are available, e.g. [Polyvine Heavy Duty Extreme Varnish](https://www.amazon.co.uk/dp/B07RT1V6BG).

 ## `road.blend`
 The road down to the dock, including a bridge over the railway line, in two parts: